ondat/documentation/docs/concepts/rolling-upgrades.md

 # Overview

-> 💡 This feature is currently available as a Technical Preview.
+> 💡 This feature is currently available as a Technical Preview from release `2.7.0` or greater.

 You can use our rolling upgrade protection feature to upgrade your cluster's orchestrator without causing downtime or failure of Ondat.